mhrsntrk/hedera-stalker/README.md

 4. Configure CORS appropriately
 5. Use a reverse proxy (nginx) for production
 6. Set up proper database backups
+7. For CapRover: Use HTTPS and set up proper domain names

 ## License